Biology Majors - 6 Semester Plan

 Associate in Science, 6 Semester Pathway for Biology

-This is a typical course schedule for a student planning to complete the AS degree within three years, then transfer and major in Biology.
-See your ECC Academic Advisor to obtain specific requirements as course requirements vary by transfer institution.
+This represents a typical course schedule for a student planning to complete the AS degree within three years, then transfer and major in Biology.
+See your ECC Academic Advisor to obtain specific requirements, as course requirements vary by transfer institution.

 Courses marked with * have additional prerequisites.